-Serious side effects can happen in people taking metformin hydrochlo-
+Serious side effects can happen in people taking metformin hydrochlo ride tablets, including:

 Lactic Acidosis.
 Metformin hydrochloride, the medicine in metformin hydrochloride tablets, can cause a rare, but serious, side effect called lactic acidosis (a build-up of lactic acid in the blood) that can cause death.
 Lactic acidosis is a medical emergency and must be treated in a hospital.